stellar/stellar-core/README.md

 Tests tagged as [.] or [hide] are not part of the default test test.

 # Running tests against postgreSQL
+First you'll need to create the postgres role "test".
+If you've just installed postgresSQL with the default init, access the psql client by running `psql postgres`.

+Now create the 'test' role: `CREATE ROLE test SUPERUSER`

- First, you'll need to create a few test databases by running within psql `create database test with owner=test`
+Now, create a few test databases:
+`CREATE DATABASE test WITH owner=test`

-`create database test0 with owner=test`
+`CREATE DATABASE test0 WITH owner=test`

-`create database test1 with owner=test`
+`CREATE DATABASE test1 WITH owner=test`

-`create database test2 with owner=test`
+`CREATE DATABASE test2 WITH owner=test`

 # Running stress tests
 We adopt the convention of tagging a stress-test for subsystem foo as [foo-stress][stress][hide].